evanx/redex/README.md

       let redixInfo = { messageId };
       let message = { data, redixInfo };
       redix.dispatchMessage(this.config, message, this.config.route);
+      this.removePending(redisReply);
       this.pop();
    } catch(error) {
+      this.restorePending(redisReply);
       setTimeout(this.pop, config.errorWaitMillis || 1000);
-   } finally {
-      this.removePending(redisReply);
    }
 }
 ```
 where we use a "promisified" Redis client e.g. to use ES7 async/await.

 See that we add the pending request to a collection in Redis, and remove it once the message has been dispatched.
+In event of an error, we restore the message

 Note that the Redis `brpoplpush` command blocks its Redis client instance, which can then not be used concurrently, so we create its own Redis client instance named `redisBlocking.`